Rax-x/arena-allocator/README.md

 # 🧪 Testing

 At the moment I've implemented only the basic test cases.
-If other test cases come up in your mind, open an issue, and we will discuss it.
+If other test cases come up in your mind, open an **issue**, and we will discuss it.

 To execute the tests, open your terminal and run the following command:
 ```bash